Matthias Blübaum: 2021

 Blübaum competed in the Chess World Cup 2021 in July.
 Seeded 46th, he received a bye in the first round, then defeated Hungarian GM Viktor Erdős in the second round.
 He was defeated by Serbian GM Velimir Ivić in the third round.

 In August, he defended his German Blitz Championship title, scoring 24/29 to win on tiebreak ahead of Daniel Fridman.

 2022

 From 27 March to 6 April 2022, Blübaum competed in the 2022 European Individual Chess Championship.
 He drew his first game, then won six in a row to lead the tournament.
 He drew his remaining four games to finish with a score of 8½/11, which tied him with Gabriel Sargissian.
 Blübaum won the tournament on tiebreak to become European champion.

 Blübaum represented Germany on board 2 at the 44th Chess Olympiad, held in Chennai from 29 July to 9 August.
 He scored 5/10 (+3–3=4).
 Later in August, he won the German Blitz Championship for the third straight year.
 He scored 24½/29, four-and-a-half points ahead of runner-up Gerald Hertneck.

 2025

+In March, Blübaum participated in the European Individual Chess Championship 2025.
+He scored 8.5/11 (+6–0=5) and won the tournament on tiebreak, ahead of Frederik Svane and Maxim Rodshtein.

-In 2025, Blübaum tied for second place at the FIDE Grand Swiss Tournament with a score of 7.5/11, and qualified for the 2026 Candidates Tournament on tiebreak.
+Blübaum tied for second place at the FIDE Grand Swiss Tournament 2025 with an unbeaten score of 7.5/11, and qualified for the 2026 Candidates Tournament on tiebreak.

+2026

+Blübaum played in the FIDE candidates tournament.
+He was touted as a serious underdog with his odds of winning the tournament being 1-88.
+During this tournament, due to his low odds, he has ironically been given the nickname "Bluebomb" and "DeepBlue Bomb," a nod to the IBM Supercomputer Deep Blue.
+He lost two games against Fabiano Caruana and Anish Giri, drawing the 12 others, ending in 6th place with 6 points out of 14, ahead of R. Praggnanandhaa (even on points but with a better Sonneborn–Berger score).